Lightjohn/QtFileExplorer/README.md

 *Suppr* : Delete the folder/file selected, also work with shift selected folders/files.

-**WARNING** Suppr does not move to trash, will delete recursively a folder...
+**WARNING** Suppr does not move to trash if compiled against <Qt5.15, will delete recursively...

 The application remember the last path used and will use it on launch.